paoldilo/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.
 I decided to substitute `NA` with the average of the 5 minute interval of all days.
-So I merge the full data frame with `NA` togheter with the result from the previous steps representing the average of the five minute interval amont all days.
+So I merged the full data frame togheter with the result from the previous steps representing the average of the five minute interval among all days.

 ```r